danielmhair/Angular2Goodies/README.md

 A template to serve files from Node (and integration with Mongo, if desired) is at the link here ([Node Typescript Template](https://github.com/danielmhair/node-typescript-template.git))

+Here, you can use `git clone https://github.com/danielmhair/node-typescript-template.git server` to make a server folder in your project directory.
+Follow the [instructions](https://github.com/danielmhair/node-typescript-template) to know how to setup your NodeJS server.

 ### b.
 Serving from `Java Play`
 In order to serve files from Java Play, go [here](https://www.playframework.com/documentation/2.0/Assets) and read